JackRossProjects/Dengue-Fever-Prediction/README.md

-Predicting the total cases of Dengue Fever in San Juan, Puerto Rico and Iquitos, Peru.
+Predicting the total cases of Dengue Fever in both San Juan, Puerto Rico and Iquitos, Peru.